 Some jobs require you to maintain a good driving record for employment.
-Insurance companies use your driving record as a factor to determine your insurance rate.
-And if your driving record is really bad you could be in jeopardy of having your driver's license revoked.
+Insurance companies use your driving record—particularly accidents and traffic violations—as a factor to determine your insurance rate.
+If your driving record is really bad, you could be in jeopardy of having your driver's license revoked.
 Knowing how to get your driving record will help you keep track of this important information.

 The Local DMV

-Going directly to the Secretary of State office will get you the most accurate and certified results.
-The driving record will have everything in your driving history listed for at least the last three years.
-The Secretary of State's office usually requires a valid driver's license and a small fee, roughly around $8 depending on what state you live in.
+Going directly to the department of motor vehicles (DMV) will get you the most accurate and certified results.
+The driving record will have everything in your driving history listed for at least the last several years.
+You'll have to show a valid driver's license and pay a small fee of typically less than $10, depending on what state you live in.

 An easy way to find out what is on your driving record is to ask your insurance agent.
-Agents have the ability to look up your motor vehicle report and probably be willing to print you a copy.
+Agents can look up your motor vehicle report and may be willing to print you a copy.
 It may not be a certified copy, but it will let you know the basics.